The Neighbors: Income

 The Neighbors: Occupations

-of the working population is employed in executive, management, and professional occupations.
 The second most important occupational group in this neighborhood is

-sales and service jobs, from major sales accounts, to working in fast food restaurants, with 24.9% of the residents employed.
+sales and service jobs, from major sales accounts, to working in fast food restaurants, with 22.7% of the residents employed.

-Other residents here are employed in manufacturing and laborer occupations
+Other residents here are employed in clerical, assistant, and tech support occupations

 The Neighbors: Ethnicity / Ancestry